algorand/go-algorand/tools/teal/templates/docs/atomic-swap.teal.md

 ## Code overview

 ### Initial checks
-First, check if the fee of this transaction is less than or equal to `TMPL_FEE`.
+First, check that the fee of this transaction is less than or equal to `TMPL_FEE`.

 ```
 txn Fee